hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/pytest.md

 <p><b>Large plugin collection and customizable to work on different systems</b></p>
 It has many third party plugins and it also easy to write our own plugin.
 It can be customized on basis of a released plugin.
-COmmand line options are also easy nosecode.
+Command line options are also easy nosecode.

 [NEXT](https://github.com/hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/blob/master/pytestcode.md)